RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/lab8-cicd.md

 <img src="../images/ocp-lab-cicd-pipeline-input.png" width="900">

-> Click on *Input Required" and you should get redirected to the Jenkins Web Console to approve the promotion to production.
+> Click on "Input Required" and you should get redirected to the Jenkins Web Console to approve the promotion to production.

 <img src="../images/ocp-lab-cicd-jenkins-promote.png" width="900">